 The one downside — way back when we started our entire program, and chose to attend all of our events for photography, my principal told me that I really did not need to do that.
 He said if you do it, it will become the expectation.
 He said be careful of what you want to set up as your expectation.
 He was right.
 We will never be able to get out of this now because it has become an expectation in our community, and the parents I’ve already started purchasing memberships for next year.
 With the ability now first pair parents to pay online, they simply just pay with the registration.
 People send us money all the time, and we have to track them down to figure out what they want us to do.
 It’s a good problem to have, but you have to be willing to be in it for the long-haul.
 While we make about $2,000 per year on our print edition in senior ads, this is the only other source of funding that we have.
 We did away with advertising online and in print with the exception of our senior focus print product.
 It has been a Godsend, and sometimes a curse because it never goes away, and you really have to organize it up front and correctly to make it run smoothly.

-This is been a great business model to teach the students, and actually helps them to start their own businesses on the side, and many of my students go on to purchase their own SmugMug accounts to showcase their own photography.
+This is been a great business model to teach the students, and actually helps them to start their own businesses on the side which can benefit from services like M&A Consulting for Woman Owned Businesses, and many of my students go on to purchase their own SmugMug accounts to showcase their own photography.

 The analytics tell us that we have several hundred thousand views per month, and sometimes in just a day on popular site galleries like homecoming and graduation.
 We get all of our traffic on this site, directly to the site.
 Every time we take photos, we tweet the gallery.
 Most of our traffic comes either directly from Twitter, or people have the site as a bookmark and just go directly to the overall Photography site.
 We advertise it heavily on Twitter and Instagram and Facebook.
 Our social media is one of the best in the state for a small high school, and that is one of the things that drives our success.
 Our actual website with our new stories and such it’s mediocre at best with traffic.
 We get traffic when we directly link the stories to Twitter and FB and everything is driven from Twitter.
 It is really important to have good photographer that knows how to do live uploading and tweeting, and we also have a social media manager that overseas all of that and make sure that things get done properly.
 Although, she just graduated and I’m training a new guy to do that for the next two years.
 Training is always the issue, and motivation 🙂

 I also have a policy that they are not allowed to sell these photos, but this comes with a few exceptions, the advertiser being one, and special requests.
 The caveat is that I give students opportunities for other photo sessions that they can do to earn money on the side, like senior photo shoots and Team special requests that are not part of our normal process.
-While I see a way that we could make money on those things, I feel like I have to give the photographers an incentive to build their own businesses and learn how to market their own products.
+While I see a way that we could make money on those things, I feel like I have to give the photographers an incentive to build their own businesses, which may need virtual assistants, and learn how to market their own products.